cloudmesh/technologies/chapters/tech/google-kubernetes.md

 containers that work together.
 Pods share volumes and network connectivity and other resources.
 Kubelets receive from the API server configuration info for the pod.

+:o: some of the sections do not have refernces, but you need to back up the statements you make